-FibroGen, Inc. ("FibroGen," the "Company," or "we" and other similar pronouns) was incorporated in 1993 in Delaware and is a research-based biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutics to treat serious unmet medical needs.
-Our focus in the areas of fibrosis and hypoxia-inducible factor ("HIF") biology has generated multiple programs targeting various therapeutic areas.
-Our most advanced product candidate, roxadustat, or FG-4592, is an oral small molecule inhibitor of HIF prolyl hydroxylases ("HIF-PHs") in Phase 3 clinical development for the treatment of anemia in chronic kidney disease ("CKD").
-FG-3019 is our monoclonal antibody in Phase 2 clinical development for the treatment of idiopathic pulmonary fibrosis ("IPF"), pancreatic cancer and liver fibrosis.
+FibroGen, Inc. ("FibroGen" or the "Company") was incorporated in 1993 in Delaware and is a research-based biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutics agents to treat serious unmet medical needs.
+The Company's focus in the areas of fibrosis and hypoxia-inducible factor ("HIF") biology has generated multiple programs targeting various therapeutic areas.
+The Company's most advanced product candidate, roxadustat, or FG-4592, is an oral small molecule inhibitor of HIF prolyl hydroxylases in Phase 3 clinical development for the treatment of anemia in chronic kidney disease.
+FG-3019 is the Company's monoclonal antibody in Phase 2 clinical development for the treatment of idiopathic pulmonary fibrosis, pancreatic cancer, Duchenne muscular dystrophy and liver fibrosis.
 We have taken a global approach with respect to the development and future commercialization of our product candidates, and this includes development and commercialization in the People's Republic of China ("China").